-Unify FileName with the name of the source file in which the clause is defined.
-Fails if the clause is not associated to a file.
+Unify FileName with the name of the file in which the clause textually appears.
+Fails if the clause is created by loading a file (e.g., clauses added using assertz/1).
+See also source.

 line_count(LineNumber)

 Unify LineNumber with the line number of the clause.
 Fails if the clause is not associated to a file.